Systematic errors in high-precision gravity measurements by light-pulse atom interferometry on the ground and in space

-When testing UFF release errors result in position and velocity offsets between the two atom clouds which --because of gravity gradient-- give rise to a systematic differential acceleration error that mimics a violation signal.
-The effect of release errors is known to be a major issue in all UFF experiments based on ``mass dropping'', while it does not occur if the test masses oscillate around an equilibrium position, as in torsion balance tests or in the proposed ``Galileo Galilei (GG)'' experiment in space\,\cite{BraginskyPaper2017}.
-The effect of release errors coupled to the local gradient can be eliminated if the momentum transfer of the second laser pulse is modified by a small appropriate quantity of order $\gamma$ such that the atoms fall as if they were moving in a uniform field\,\cite{Roura2017}.
-On ground the nominal value $k_{2}$ to be applied at the second pulse is:
+When testing UFF release errors result in position and velocity offsets between the two atom clouds which --because of gravity gradient-- give rise to a systematic differential acceleration error that mimics a violation signal\,\cite{NobiliPRA2016}.
+The effect of release errors is known to be a major issue in all UFF experiments based on ``mass dropping'', while it does not occur if the test masses oscillate around an equilibrium position, as in torsion balance tests or in the proposed Galileo Galilei (GG) experiment in space\,\cite{BraginskyPaper2017}.
+As proposed by Roura\,\cite{Roura2017}, the effect of release errors coupled to the local gradient can be eliminated if the momentum transfer of the second laser pulse is modified by a small quantity of order $\gamma$ such that the atoms fall as if they were moving in a uniform field.
+On the ground the nominal value $k_{2}$ to be applied at the second pulse is $k_{2}=k+\Delta k_{2}= k+k\frac{1}{2}\gamma T^{2}$.
+A residual acceleration $\gamma_{res}(z^{\circ}_{A,B}+v^{\circ}_{A,B}T)$ remains if this value is not implemented exactly (a successful reduction $\gamma_{res}/\gamma\simeq10^{-2}$ has been reported\,\cite{Kasevich2018}):